 Expertise: Evidenced-based peace-building, conflict mediation in entrenched conflicts, programming focused on vulnerable communities

 For most of her career, Karen Bernstein worked in entrenched violent conflict and post-conflict reconstruction contexts, specifically in Israel and occupied Palestinian territory, Cambodia, Nepal, Ireland/Northern Ireland, and South Sudan.
 Karen has 20 years of working in conflict zones including as a UN civilian peacekeeper and as the Middle East Peace Process Advisor to the British Foreign & Commonwealth Office.

 Michael Niconchuk | Program Director with extensive experience in the Middle East.

 As a Program Director, Mike Niconchuk leads the strategy and execution of initiatives focused on trauma and violence prevention in the U.S., Germany, Jordan, and Lebanon.
 These initiatives target two major themes: the link between neuroscience and participation in group violence (e.g., gangs, extremist groups, etc.), and the mind-body effects of conflict, forced displacement, and violence on youth and adults.

 Expertise: Trauma, neurobiology, public mental health, social belonging and group behavior, complex emergencies, conflict and fragility.

 Dr. Michael Pasek directs Beyond Conflict’s translational science and intervention work in polarization.
-As the Program and Research Lead, he is responsible for creating, testing, and deploying evidence-based interventions to reduce toxic polarization and division.
+As a Research Fellow, he is responsible for creating, testing, and deploying evidence-based interventions to reduce toxic polarization and division.
 Dr. Pasek has extensive experience conducting cross-cultural field research aimed at understanding and improving intergroup relations.